Role of coroutines

 }

-Example of Rust coroutine
+Example of a coroutine

 let mut coroutine = #[coroutine] || {